FischbachLab/nf-binqc/README.md

 aws s3 sync . s3://nextflow-pipelines/nf-binqc --exclude ".git/*" --exclude "test/result/*" --delete --profile maf
 ```

-## Step1: MITI MCB strain QC example command
+# MITI MCB strain QC example batch job
-### Note that all assembled genome files are saved in one location and supplied to the --fastas option
+## Note that all assembled genome files are saved in one location and supplied to the --fastas option
+### One step submission to generate report.
+No local post-processing needed any longer.

 ```bash
 aws batch submit-job \
     --job-name nf-binqc-MCB \